Alzarath/Booru-Cogs/README.md

 - `[p]gelset [option]` is used to adjust cog settings
   - `maxfilters [number]`² sets the maximum tags allowed in the cog's filter list per server
+  - `verbose`¹ toggles a verbose mode which displays more info in an embed

 ### Kona